aquariumterm/aquarium/Phase2/Process.md

 - Build will be extended to support RPM-based distros such as Fedora due to members using said distro
 - Testing tools are completed and are to be run on each OS to make sure it builds properly
-- Mockup work has been done and members are all sharing similar ideas for work
 - Basic React component templates need to be added to the feature/sidebar branch
+- Some discussion about whether certain elements can be done without React
+	- No conclusion reached as this issue is more relevant for phase 3
 - Documentation needs to be completed for Phase 2

 ## Usage of GitHub Issues + Pull Requests